Black mould removal

 Complete black mould removal service.

 Black mould is the name given to a specific type of toxic mould, ‘Stachybotrys chartarum’.
 It is a common household problem that is generally caused by condensation, leaks or moisture in the air.

-In addition to its unsightly appearance and damaging effect it can have on furniture and fabrics, black mould is also known for the harmful impact it can have on human and animal health.
+In addition to its unsightly appearance and damaging effect it can have on furniture and fabrics, black mould is also known for the harmful health impact it can have.

-All buildings, new and old, are potentially at risk from black mould and it can appear in any part of the home where there is a damp, stagnant atmosphere.
+All buildings are potentially at risk from black mould and it can appear in any part of the home where there is a damp, stagnant atmosphere.
 Continue for more help and advice on black mould, or find out how the professionals at Peter Cox can remove it from your walls for good on our black spot mould treatment pages.